ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 * 8=OFF

 SW4 controls encoder termination, with OFF=single ended (TTL), ON=differential pair (RS422).
 Not for us to change, leave to motion engineers.

-### Encoder resolution
-Key macro is `ERES`, this is not the same as the ERES in the motor record, it is actually the encoder ratio written `M/E` providing `motor_steps_per_revolution / encoder_steps_per_revolution`.
-So `actual_position_steps = encoder_steps_readback * encoder_ratio`.
-For closed loop mode to work this needs to be correct so that `commanded_motor_steps_moved = encoder_steps_moved * encoder_ratio`.
-It is possible to work this out by e.g. going to console, doing a small MR relative move and comparing command (CP) and actual (AP) position. `dbior` on an ioc now shows these values, as does the `QP` command at the motor low level serial interface.
-The Raw encoder steps is `IP` or `Input Position` which is scaled by encoder ratio to give actual (AP) position.
-If encoder and motor move in opposite directions, add a minus sign to encoder ratio.

 ### Configuring axes
 When configuring a particular axis, an `axes.cmd` file is required in `C:\Instrument\Settings\config\[INSTMACHINE]\configurations\mclennan`.
 See the the [motion control](https://github.com/ISISComputingGroup/IBEX/wiki/Motion-Control) pages for additional details.
 It is often desirable to set up a number of axes depending which controller, and which axis is in use.
 There are specific environment variables set up to let you do this.
 The following example shows a stretching rig set up on `MOT0201` and a linear sample changer on `MOT0101`: